psv-plugins-archive/makepsmgreatagain/README.md

 # V1.4 -
 Switched to Userland Plugin (.suprx)
-Now enables "SecurityCritical" on all apps in PSM Dev (FOR ULTIMATE C# CAPIBILITYS!)
+Now enables "SecurityCritical" on all apps in PSM Dev (FOR ULTIMATE C# CAPIBILITYS!) - thx doubletoker
 You can now use Start + UP to exit back to the PSM Developer application.
 Probably only reF00D works with it now xD